henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 YANG Client:

-: Called a YANG-based client or just client in {{RFC7950}}, a YANG Client is the entity communicating with a YANG Sever (running potentially multiple YANG datastores) in order to access YANG-defined data.
+: Called a client in {{RFC8342}}, a YANG Client is the entity that can access YANG-defined data on a server, over some network management protocol.

 : YANG Client is a representation agnostic term.
 Specific network protocols that operate on YANG Servers via YANG Clients use representations, such as XML, JSON,